chrisdiggle1/football-quiz/README.md

 - The Slack community for when you need help, a laugh or to help somebody else out.

 - The Site has been built for educational purposes only.

+- Mosh Hamedani for providing a great learning platform which I subscribed to, so I can do the Ulitmate JavaScript course as extra learning to gain better understanding and knowledge of JavaScript.

+- The previous assessors valuable feedback which I have taken everything on board.